Tutorial

 Solving Question-Answering on Tabular Data: A Comparison

-This article covers a detailed study about tackling the problem of natural language question-answering on tabular data.
-We will cover a few approaches which use deep learning and go in-depth on the architecture and the datasets used and compare their performance using suitable evaluation metrics.
+This article presents a comprehensive study addressing the challenge of natural language question-answering using tabular data.
+We will explore several approaches that utilize deep learning, delving into the architectures and datasets employed.
+Additionally, we will compare their performance using appropriate evaluation metrics.

-Answering questions on tabular data is a research problem in NLP with numerous approaches to reach a solution.
+Answering questions on tabular data is a research problem in NL, and numerous approaches exist to finding a solution.
 Some involve a heuristic method to break down the natural language input and translate it to be understandable by structured query languages, while others involve training deep learning models.

 A good solution would cover the following: